Toggle menu

 • information and advice and connecting you with other services

-• routine reviews to ensure that care arrangements are still meeting your needs and are of an acceptable quality
+• routine reviews to make sure that care arrangements are still meeting your needs and are of an acceptable quality

 • legal expertise and advice, and where appropriate, mental capacity assessments and best interest assessments